Contributed by: Angela Palacios, CFP®, AIF®

 Trade talks with China seem to be moving in the right direction, with very slow progress.
 This will likely continue to hang over the markets for months to come.
 The next leg up of the equity markets could depend on progress here.

 Negative yields around the world again, still?
 As of the end of February, 17% of the world’s investment-grade debt is trading with negative yields.
 In Europe, as of the end of March, more than 40% of government debt was trading at a negative yield – making U.S. bonds still the best kid on the block.
 (Source: Natixis)

 If you are interested in learning more about our process, please don’t hesitate to reach out with a phone call or email or visit the investment management page of our website.
 We thank you for your continued trust in us!

 Director of Investments

-Angela Palacios, CFP® is the Director of Investments at Center for Financial Planning, Inc.® Angela specializes in Investment and Macro economic research.
-She is a frequent contributor The Center blog.
+Angela Palacios, CFP®, AIF®, is a partner and Director of Investments at Center for Financial Planning, Inc.® She chairs The Center Investment Committee and pens a quarterly Investment Commentary.

 Any opinions are those of Angela Palacios and not necessarily those of Raymond James.
 The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 There is no assurance any of the trends mentioned will continue or forecasts will occur.
 The information has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
 The case study included herein is for illustrative purposes only.
 Individual cases will vary.
 Prior to making any investment decision, you should consult with your financial advisor about your individual situation.
 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.